matharotheelf/bank_tech_test/README.md

 To see my account history,

-I would like to be able to see my balance after each transaction
+I would like to be able to see my balance after each transaction.

 **User Story 4**